flababah/cpuid.py/README.md

 Limitations
 -----------
-Currently only works on 64 bit Linux.
+Currently only works on 64 bit Windows and Linux.
 On x86 processors, of course.
-OS X might also work.
-Not tested.
+OS X might also work; not tested.

 Examples